 Handlers meeting

 When the judges are ready, they will call a handlers meeting where they will describe the test and what they expect.
 They will also go over gun safety.
-Even fake guns must be treated as loaded when you're at a hunt test.
+Even fake guns must be treated as loaded when you're at a hunting test.

 A test dog will run to demonstrate the test and judges will answer any questions.
 If you don't understand something, ask.
 Be sure to check where the gallery can gather and pay attention to any other instructions given.